-Date palms can add an exotic flare to the landscape or be used to transform a humdrum backyard into a tropical paradise in areas warm enough for them to be planted outdoors year round.
-But, to keep those date palms looking their best, it’s important to brush up on common problems of date palms.
+Date palms can add an exotic flare to the landscape or be used to transform a humdrum backyard into a tropical paradise in areas warm enough for them to be planted outdoors year-round.
+To keep those date palms looking their best though, it’s important to brush up on common problems of date palms.
 The most common problem these plants have, by and large, are leaf spot diseases.
 There are several different pathogens involved, but they’re difficult to distinguish outside a lab, so we’ll discuss them as a group.
 Read on to learn about leaf spot symptoms and date palm leaf spot treatment in this informative article.

 What is Date Palm Leaf Spot?